 You can also add a text block in the success state wrapper to display a message like “File uploaded!” or “Success!”

 Additionally, you can replace the delete icon (X) with another icon image or a text block — for example, one that says “delete file”.
 Just make sure to set the width value of the link block to “auto”.

 The default error message that appears in the Designer reads: “Upload failed.
 Max size for files is 10MB.”
 However, the error state might also show for reasons other than when the file size is larger than 10MB.
 For example, there might be a network error or the uploaded file may be corrupted or has an invalid file extension.
 A different message will show up for each error type.
 Learn how you can customize these messages below.

 You can replace the default text for all 3 error types.
-You can also change the text color or apply any other styling by selecting the text block that is nested inside the error state wrapper.
+You can also change the text color or apply any other styling by selecting the Text block that is nested inside the error state wrapper.

-To customize the error messages, select the error text block on the canvas, then you'll be able to access the field error settings in the settings panel.
-To edit each error message, click on the pencil icon that appears when you hover over the error type name.
+To customize the error messages, select the error text block on the canvas, then you'll be able to access the Field error settings in the Settings panel.
+To edit each error message, click on the “pencil” icon that appears when you hover over the error type name.

-If you’re the data controller of a project, you can also access and view submitted files of each project in project settings → forms → form submission data.
+If you’re the data controller of a site, you can also access and view submitted files of each site in Site settings > Forms > Form submission data.